Cricut Materials that can be used with the Fine-point blade

 Joann Fabrics – Many of you have probably heard of Joann’s Fabrics.
-They have been around a long time and some of you may have a store nearby.
+They have been around a long time, and some of you may have a store nearby.
 If you don’t, you can shop online!

-Fabric Direct – If you want a big website full of fabric and at wholesale prices, then be sure to check out fabric direct.
-I have purchased velvet from them and been pleased with the quality!
+Fabric Direct – If you want a big website full of fabric and wholesale prices, then be sure to check out fabric direct.
+I have purchased velvet from them and have been pleased with the quality!